-On April 7, Cheatham Habitat for Humanity will begin its seventh home build since its founding in 2010.
-The home will be built on land that was purchased with generous donations from the Justin and Valere Blair Potter Foundation and the family of the late Cheatham County Mayor David McCullough and the church he pastored – Cedar Hill Community Church in Pegram.
-Cheatham Habitat bought five lots off Spring Street in Ashland City and recently held a ground-breaking ceremony there, during which McCullough was honored.
+Cheatham Habitat for Humanity dedicated its seventh home build since its founding in 2010.
+The home was built on land that was purchased with generous donations from the Justin and Valere Blair Potter Foundation and the family of the late Cheatham County Mayor David McCullough and the church he pastored – Cedar Hill Community Church in Pegram.
+Cheatham Habitat bought five lots off Spring Street in Ashland City with the donations.
 In addition to helping to purchase these lots, the $175,000 donation made in McCullough’s honor will help support future builds in this community.

 “We wanted to remember the work that Mayor McCullough has done in Cheatham County and celebrate the legacy he left behind.
 He loved serving the residents of our county.
 His legacy will continue to live on through the hands of our Habitat volunteers and the work that we will do for the next several years” said Jeff Bennett, Cheatham Habitat for Humanity director.
 “We are also grateful to the Justin and Valere Blair Potter Foundation for their continued generosity to Cheatham Habitat for Humanity.”

 New Habitat homeowner Jessica Epley is the mother of two young boys who are honor roll students at their school.
 She says she and her sons feel at home in Cheatham County, where she has lived for the past eight years.
 Jessica attended Nashville College of Medical Careers and earned the classification of medical office specialist.
 She is currently an executive assistant at a local company, where she hopes to continue developing her knowledge, skills, and abilities to prepare for future career growth.